canonical-ols/conn-check/docs/tutorial-part-3.rst

             scope: container

-When deploying conn-check with your service you then deploy the subordinate, relate it to your service (you can aslo optionally set it as a :ref:`nagios` provider):
+When deploying conn-check with your service you then deploy the subordinate, relate it to your service (you can also optionally set it as a :ref:`nagios` provider):

 .. code-block:: sh